September 3rd, 2019 Last Updated on: August 9th, 2021

 Every sweat lodge ceremony includes offerings, prayers, various types of things like tobacco, cedar, and sweetgrass to burn.
 A fire is built outside the lodge and heats up rocks, which are then taken into the structure for the duration.
 Of course, water is poured on the rocks to release the fragrant and potentially mind-altering steam.
 They can be done individually or in a group.

-Smoke and steam in various forms plays a frequent role in Native American ceremonies.
+Smoke and steam in various forms play a frequent role in Native American ceremonies.
 Since it rises in the air, it symbolized a connection between the earth below and the sky above.[xi]
-Anyone who has seen an old “Cowboys and Indians” movie or cartoon has probably seen a depiction of native people smoking a peace pipe as a type of ceremony.
+Anyone who has seen an old “Cowboys and Indians” movie or cartoon has probably seen a depiction of American Indians smoking a peace pipe as a type of ceremony.
 Obviously, these are rather ridiculous and simplified examples of the spiritual reasons behind pipe ceremonies.

 Tobacco is likewise commonly used in rituals and spiritual events.
 Many tribes use different types of pipes to pass around or smoke purposefully in the cardinal directions during these ceremonies.
 The practices are as diverse as the tribes who do them and the particular situation it is being done for.
 Pipe smoking is part of peace negotiations but also naming ceremonies and personal prayers.
 For multi-person ceremonies, the pipe is provided by a special Pipe Carrier[xii] who helps to orchestrate the prayer ritual.